Symanto/howto-api/README.md

 ## Create Survey Insights Project

 Endpoint: https://symanto-configuration-api-staging.azurewebsites.net/surveysolutions/{company-id}/survey-solutions

 Method: Post

 Returns: Object including Project Id ( will be needed to get the results later )

 In this example, please replace {company-id} and {bearer-token}.
-The rest will create an example project with an example file.
+This will create an example project with example data.

 ```
 curl -X POST \